Writing

 const endWithOverscan = Math.min(itemCount - 1, endIndex + overscanCount);

-Finally, we just need to add an onScroll event to the parent layer and update scrollTop in the event to implement a very basic virtual list.
+Finally, we just need to add an onScroll event to the parent container and update the scrollTop value within it to implement a basic virtual list.

 Code is hidden.
 Click "Expand code" to view.